 Now, in spite of that minor and dubious accomplishment, I would almost fall into deep depression every time I heard Leo Diamond or the Harmonicats on the radio.
 I became enamored with that silky sound that I just knew I would never get out of that ten holer I was carrying around in my brown corduroys.

 One day, Mom told me walk up to St. Margaret's Church after school for some "Bake Sale" bakery.
 On the way over there, I passed a little music shop (you know, the kind that used to be an alley between two buildings?)
-Looking in the window, I saw a big "64th Chromatic" with what looked like a hundred round holes and a "button!"
+Looking in the window, I saw this big "64th Chromatic" with what looked like a hundred round holes and a "button!"
 A Button!!??
 What the heck was that?
 My heart stopped!
 I hadn't the vaguest idea what that button did, or how hard it would be to play, and it didn't matter a bit.
 I had to get one, period!
 That day, my life changed.
 The thought of that gleaming monster even began consuming most of my quality daydreaming time.
-I was terminal!
+I was toast!
 Although that music store was in the exact opposite direction of my house, I would find myself walking over there a couple times a week, and I'd look at it (real hard) Thinking back, I'm sure I left hand and nose prints on the store window.
 Needless to say, I soon lost the love for the ten holer as I realized the Chromatic was the one that pushed my buttons.

 Chromatics however, were big bucks to poor kids, so I had to wait about a year to get that one.
 I mean, we're talking about a very serious, twelve dollar harmonica here!
 Meanwhile, even though he never intended to play the thing, one day Dad surprised me with a brand new five dollar, ten hole Chromatic.
 It was absolutely gorgeous!
 It took me fifty years to find another one like it, but here it is and I still think its one of the pettiest harmonicas ever built.

 I didn't start playing diatonic again till more recently.
-The guy at the recording studio kept calling me to play Country & Western and Blues stuff, so I guess the decision to play "suck-harps" again was generated for the need for "filthy lucre." ;o)
+The guy at the recording studio kept calling me to play Country & Western and Blues stuff, so I guess the decision to play "suck-harps" again was generated for the need for "filthy lucre." 😉

 Warning!
-Religious content in blue!
-Aaaaaggghh! :o)
+Religious content in green!
+Aaaaaggghh! 😮

 As it turns out, I have an older sister who, along with her friend, were fasting and praying that I would turn my life over to Christ and come home, instead of staying in California.
 Since, as the Bible say's: "the effectual fervent prayers of a righteous man (or woman) availeth much," doing all that "fun" stuff made me totally miserable instead of successful.
 Instead, I began writing poetry about a Savior I didn't know, and that bugged me even more.

-All the "stuff" I thought I made up for the boxer that I dropped off back in Albuquerque, was now being played back to ME, word for word, and it was cutting right to the bone.
+All the "stuff" I thought I made up for "Fidel the boxer' that I dropped off back in Albuquerque, was now being played back to ME, Word for Word, and it was cutting right to the bone.
 For the first time in my life, I sensed remorse for all the rotten things I had done, and it was tearing my heart out.
 That's when I asked Jesus Christ to forgive me and come into my heart and yes, be my Lord and Savior.
 I lay across the car seat and sobbed like a baby for a half hour.
 When I sat up I blew my nose and dried my eyes.
 I was still broke, I was still a few hundred miles away from my home and loved ones, I was still hungry, and so tired I could hardly keep my eyes open, but I could actually feel a silly smile on my face and something going on inside of me that I had never felt before, and for record, that feeling has never left me since 4:30 pm E.S.T.
 Christmas day, 1969.
 Wow!
 It's really great to be alive in Jesus!

 One part that's even more incredible is that while in California, I spoke to my wife almost every day on Paul Newman's phone account (another long story) but none of those conversations contained any "spiritual" content whatsoever, and yet when I arrived home at 11:35 PM Christmas night (another long story) my wife had also just given her heart to the Lord.
 Both our lives were dramatically and independently transformed, without either of us knowing what happened to the other!
 Barbara got a new husband, and A.J. got a new wife.
 Was that cool or what?!

 This was the second time my life changed, and it was a much bigger change than discovering the Chromatic harmonica as a 10 year old kid.
 So much so that I quit playing altogether for a few months.
-Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that probably has something to do with my borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" :o) and it's hard for me to play what I don't feel.
+Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that probably has more than a little to do with my borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" 😎 and it's hard for me to play what I don't feel.
 Ha Ha!

 I still thank God for a praying sister, and her friend, who cared enough to "Not give up on A.J."
 I ended up selling the Fender Jaguar and Super Reverb amp, but for some reason, the big 64th Chromatic just went into a drawer.
 One day I had a chance to give my personal testimony at a CA (Christ Ambassadors) convention in Wooster, Ohio.
 When I mentioned to the preacher what my background was.
 He asked if I thought I could play a Gospel number on the harmonica.
 I answered: "Hey, if you can hum it, I'll bet I can play it!"

-As it turned out, that meeting in 1970, gave birth to a busy thirty year music ministry that has taken me through most of the mid-west, a three and a half month tour of Australia, five tours to Hawaii and one to Alaska (in November - in retribution for the one to Hawaii in February :o)
+As it turned out, that meeting in 1970, gave birth to a busy thirty year music ministry that has taken me through most of the mid-west, a three and a half month tour of Australia, five tours to Hawaii and one to Alaska (in November - in retribution for the one to Hawaii in February 🙂